gethsun1/price-watch-dog/README.md

 - On-chain verification: wire proof checks into `PriceWatcher.sol` once SDK on-chain helpers are available.

 ## Troubleshooting
-- npm ESM warning: add `"type": "module"` if you prefer ESM; current scripts force CJS via `TS_NODE_COMPILER_OPTIONS`.
-- SDK fetch failures: ensure outbound HTTPS is allowed; fallback to `apiUrl` override.
+- SDK fetch failures: ensure outbound HTTPS is allowed; fallback to `API_URL_OVERRIDE`.
-- Registry access: if the official SDK is unreachable, keep using the bundled stub until access is restored.
+- Demo build warning: Vite 7 requires Node 20.19+ (Node 18 may build with warnings but is not supported).